-If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 What Does It Mean to Be an HVAC Technician?

-A few become HVAC-R technicians, which means they also work with refrigeration.
+Some are HVAC-R technicians, which means they also work with refrigeration.

 Is There a Shortage of HVAC Technicians?